-Organising an event is a tricky tricky thing with lots of moving parts and details that have to be well managed.
-In this blog I want to share some tips on two aspects of the event management process.
+Organising an event is a tricky thing with lots of moving parts and details that have to be well managed.
+In this blog, I want to share some tips on two aspects of the event management process.
 Here are my top 5 tips on putting together an event schedule and dealing with speakers.
+Event Schedules and Speakers:

 - There should also be a finale; attending an event should be an experience so don’t just let everyone leave without a final farewell which leaves them with confidence and commitment.

 - The schedule should be balanced with adequate time contingencies built in.

 - Is there a highlight in the schedule?
 It could be the key note speaker or the post-conference dinner.
 If so ensure it is the highlight and the programme is structured to publicise this point.